-F1 cars use different oil depending on the team.
+F1 cars use different oils depending on the team.
 Each F1 team has their own oil and fuel supplier, such as Petronas for Mercedes and Mobil 1 for Red Bull, and they will supply the team with a top secret mix of chemicals to provide an oil that is fully optimized for that team’s car.

 The Important Qualities Of F1 Engine Oil

-Eliminate Friction
+Eliminating Friction

 Friction is the enemy of an F1 car in most cases.
 Although at the ground level the tires rely on friction to give them the grip that keeps the car stuck to the road, performing turns at break-neck speed, the rest of the car needs to run as smoothly as possible.
 This means that there needs to be as little friction as possible, which is achieved through the use of various lubricants.

-The car needs to be able to drive seamlessly through the air, and in this case, friction is reduced via a set of aerodynamic additions to the car that allow it to do so.
-However, inside the car, specifically inside the engine, there is a need for liquid lubrication to keep the moving parts running without a hitch.
+Inside the car, specifically inside the engine, there is a need for liquid lubrication to keep the moving parts running without a hitch.
 The car may look fast, but inside things are moving much quicker.

 Ultra-High Temperatures